 The Traverse City Film Festival was founded by Michael Moore, winner of an Oscar ("Bowling for Columbine"), an Emmy ("TV Nation"), a Palme d’Or at Cannes ("Fahrenheit 9/11"), and the British Book of the Year award ("Stupid White Men").
 He runs and programs the festival and theaters, and serves as president of our volunteer board of directors.

-Academy Award-nominated documentary filmmaker Tia Lessin ("Trouble the Water") is the board vice president, serving along with writer, director, and producer Larry Charles ("Seinfeld," "Borat"); Emmy Award-winning Michigan born actor, musician, writer, and director Jeff Daniels ("The Newsroom"); Oscar-winning writer and director Terry George ("Hotel Rwanda"); Michigan-born Oscar and Emmy award- and two-time Golden Globe award-winning actress Christine Lahti ("Yonkers Joe"); Irish-born film critic and director Mark Cousins ("The Story of Film: An Odyssey"); Grammy Award-winning musician Tom Morello (Rage Against the Machine); Traverse City native and Hollywood veteran Penny Milliken; Michigan educator and documentary filmmaker Rod Birleson; and Traverse City native and photographer John Robert Williams.
+Academy Award-nominated documentary filmmaker Tia Lessin ("Trouble the Water") is the board vice president, serving along with writer, director, and producer Larry Charles ("Seinfeld," "Borat"); Emmy Award-winning Michigan born actor, musician, writer, and director Jeff Daniels ("The Newsroom"); Oscar-winning writer and director Terry George ("Hotel Rwanda"); Michigan-born Oscar and Emmy award- and two-time Golden Globe award-winning actress Christine Lahti ("Yonkers Joe"); Irish-born film critic and director Mark Cousins ("The Story of Film: An Odyssey"); Grammy Award-winning musician Tom Morello (Rage Against the Machine); Traverse City native and Hollywood veteran Penny Milliken; and Michigan educator and documentary filmmaker Rod Birleson.